 The h-index is the most commonly used metric and is based on a formula that includes the “X” number of an author’s publications and the number of citations that have been cited at least “X” number of times.
 For example, an author with an h index = 10 has 10 publications that have been cited at least 10 times.

-However, there are proven effective ways to increase the exposure to and readership of your research, which we present to you here.
+Here, we discuss proven effective ways to increase the exposure to and readership of your research.

 Keywords, title, and abstract

 Begin by ensuring your keywords, title, and abstract are effective, as they are essential for publication success.
-Without them, most papers would likely not be found by interested readers.
-This is because keywords are used by journals, search engines, and databases to classify papers.
-Once the reader has been guided towards your paper based on the keywords, the title and abstract act as marketing tools to entice the reader to engage with the full paper.
+Without them, most articles would likely not be found by interested readers.
+This is because keywords are used by journals, search engines, and databases to classify articles.
+Once the reader has been guided towards your article based on the keywords, the title and abstract act as marketing tools to entice the reader to engage with the full article.

 Remember the title should highlight the core content of the article.
 The function of keywords is to supplement the information given in the title.
 They should serve as additional pointers.
 Words or phrases from the title should not be used as keywords.